Waheed-Labib/learners-client/README.md

 <Li><b>Light Mode, Dark Mode</b> Toggle</Li>
 <Li>A courses page, where all the courses are shown in card.</Li>
 <Li>By clicking on the card, you can go to the course details.</Li>
-<Li>Inside the course details page, you will find a <b>download pdf button</b>, which will let you to download the features of that course in pdf form.</Li>
+<Li>Inside the course details page, you will find a <h4>download pdf button</h4, which will let you to download the features of that course in pdf form.</Li>
-<Li>There is also a "get premium access" button, which navigates the user to a <b>private route</b>, where payment options are shown.</Li>
+<Li>There is also a "get premium access" button, which navigates the user to a <h4>private route</h4>, where payment options are shown.</Li>
-<Li>There are a login page and register page on the website. <b>If someone tries to visit a private route without logging in, he/she is instantly re-directed to the login page.
-After login, the user is taken to the route where he/she wanted to go.</b></Li>
+<Li>There are a login page and register page on the website. <h4>If someone tries to visit a private route without logging in, he/she is instantly re-directed to the login page.
+After login, the user is taken to the route where he/she wanted to go.</h4></Li>
-<Li>After registration by Email-Password, one has to <b>verify his/her email</b>.
-There is a <b>reset password</b> option in the login page.</Li>
+<Li>After registration by Email-Password, one has to <h4>verify his/her email</h4>.
+There is a <h4>reset password</h4> option in the login page.</Li>
 <Li>There is a blogs page, with the authors information.
 By clicking on the blog card, you can visit the full blog.
 By clicking on the author's name, you will be re-directed to the author's profile.</Li>
 <Li>There is a FAQ page also.</Li>
 </ol>